 Assessment task 3: Clinical reflection (equivalent 500 words) 10%

 Assessment task 4: Clinical assessment (120 hours) Pass/Fail

 Satisfactory completion of the Victorian Standardised Clinical Assessment Tool for Midwifery Students (competency based learning), incorporating the Australian Midwifery Council's National Competency Standards for the Midwife.
 They include: Administering Injections to the Newborn Infant; Breastfeeding Challenges for the Mother and Baby, Facilitating Breastfeeding for the Mother and Baby, Mother and Baby Wellbeing Assessment following Birth; Care of the Woman who has had a Caesarean Section and Blood Screening of the Newborn Baby.
 These are pass/fail assessments.
 Students are required to maintain a Midwifery Portfolio including reflective practice entries.
-Commencement and continuation of Continuity of Care experiences (minimum of 10 hours each).
+Commencement and continuation of Continuity of Care experiences.
 Students are required to successfully complete practice requirements to support their application to Australian Health Practitioner Regulation Agency (AHPRA) for registration as a 'midwife', Nursing and Midwifery Board of Australia (NMBA).

 Unit Fee Information